-Careful With That IRA Rollover!
+Careful with That 60-Day IRA Rollover!

-First, let’s clarify that we’re talking about “60-day rollovers”, where a distribution is withdrawn from an IRA (including Roth, SEP, or SIMPLE) with the proceeds going to the account owner.
-The funds are then rolled back into another IRA account within 60 days, which is called an indirect rollover.
+First, let’s clarify that we’re talking about the “60-day rollover rule,” where a distribution is withdrawn from an IRA (including Roth, SEP, or SIMPLE) with the proceeds going directly to the account owner.
+The funds are then rolled back into another IRA account within a 60-day window, which is called an indirect rollover.

-It’s important to note that the one 60-day rollover per year applies to allIRA’s in aggregate.
+It’s also important to note that the one 60-day rollover per year applies to all IRAs in aggregate.
 For example, you could not receive rollover checks for an IRA and a SEP-IRA account and deposit both checks into new accounts within 60 days.
-One of those deposits would be ineligible and completely taxable, and subject to a 10% early distribution penalty if you are under age 59 ½.
+One of those deposits would be ineligible and completely taxable income, and it would be subject to a 10% early distribution penalty if you are under age 59 ½.

-In practice, we have seen clients do 60-day rollovers when there is short-term need for cash, like purchasing a new home before their previous house sells.
-In the past it was possible to take separate distributions from multiple IRA accounts, each with its own 60-day window.
+In practice, we have seen clients do 60-day rollovers when there is a short-term need for cash, like purchasing a new home before their previous house sells.
+In the past, it was possible to take separate distributions from multiple IRA accounts, each with its own 60-day window.

 Some would take a distribution from their IRA and Roth IRA, and then deposit the money back within 60 days.
 The new rule severely limits this practice, and the IRS has been strict about enforcing it.